-Harper has been creating edutainment products and services for kids and their families for over 25 years.
-He’s launched 10 children’s magazines, including the first interactive talking magazine for LeapFrog; over 40 multisensory learning toy sets for Kindermusik, a pre-school emerging reading curriculum adopted by Kindercare; a K-8 basal reading program sold to McGraw-Hill; and a children’s imprint named Cricket Books.
+Harper has been creating educational entertainment products and services for kids and their families for over 25 years.
+He’s launched 10 children’s magazines—including the first interactive talking magazine for LeapFrog, over 40 multisensory learning toy sets for Kindermusik, preschool emerging reading curriculum adopted by Kindercare, K-8 basal reading program sold to McGraw-Hill, and a children’s imprint: Cricket Books.

 With a Haverford College BA and University of Alaska MAT, Harper began his career as a teacher, graphic artist, and TV/radio journalist.
 After a Northwestern Kellogg School MBA, he moved into creative business leadership focusing on the youth market.